winterborn/TinDog-Start/README.md

 - Used HTML5 & Bootstrap frameworks to create responsive structure.
 - Used CSS3 grid and flex to create layout.
 - Used Git and GitHub for project management.
-- Tried to maintain clean code.
+- Tried to maintain clean code through refactoring and clean-up.
 - Cross tested on Firefox and Chromium based browsers.

 ## Summary: